 Jane Wardle Prevention and Early Diagnosis Prize

-This prize recognises an individual at any career stage who has produced world-leading research in the field of prevention and early detection of cancer.
+This prize recognised individuals at any career stage who produced world-leading research in the field of prevention and early detection of cancer.

 Winners of the Jane Wardle Prize

 Prof Rebecca Fitzgerald

 Rebecca Fitzgerald is Professor of Cancer Prevention at the University of Cambridge, MRC Programme Leader at the MRC Cancer Unit, and Honorary Consultant at Addenbrooke’s Hospital.
 Our panel recognised Rebecca for her work in improving the early detection of oesophageal cancer, and in particular, developing the ‘Cytosponge’ tool for early diagnosis of Barrett’s oesophagus.
 With Cytosponge currently in testing in GP practices, the panel agreed that Rebecca’s unique contributions have had significant impact on the field and in the clinic.